sergei-dyshel/glogg/README.fork.md

 - Increase mark bullet size.
 - `h/l` scroll with larger step.
 - Multiline or portion selections copied to clipboard.
+- Highlight selected pattern with one of predefined colors.

 # General UI improvements and fixes:
 - Status bar text can be selected.